Application step 1: inform yourself about the Deutschlandstipendium/Germany Scholarship

 You will need to hand in a number of application documents.
 These include an up-to-date transcript of records detailing the coursework you have completed to date.
 Please contact your program examination office to obtain this as soon as possible.

-If this is not your first semester at Universiät Hamburg you may submit your Stine-results.
+If this is not your first semester at Universiät Hamburg you may submit your Stine-or IMED-results.

 If you just started at Universität Hamburg, please submit a Transcript of Records from your previous university.